TheVini/DataScience/classification/swiss_banknote/README.md

 </details>

 **Analysis:**
- - bout data normality, some deatils are described below by QQ plots with alpha adjusted to 5%.
+ - About data normality, some deatils are described below by QQ plots with alpha adjusted to 5%.

 <details><summary>Show QQ plots</summary>
 <p align="center">